SCOUTS WA ADVENTURE CENTRES

--They are familiar with and understand the MAC Site Induction Plan contents.
+- They are familiar with and understand the Adventure Centre Site Induction Plan contents.

--Campers under 18 years of age have received appropriate consent from their parent or guardian before attending MAC.
+- Campers under 18 years of age have received appropriate consent from their parent or guardian before attending a Scouts WA Adventure Centre.

--A complete list of camper names is provided to MAC administration prior to arrival on site.
+- A complete list of patrons’ names is provided to Scouts WA Adventure Centre administration prior to arrival on site.

--All visitors have been advised of MAC’s safety briefing and general conditions of hire.
+- All visitors have been advised of Scouts WA Adventure Centres’ safety briefing and general conditions of hire.

-The MAC Caretaker lives on site at the house adjacent to Gilwell.
+The Caretaker lives on site at each Adventure Centre

-Upon request, the MAC Staff can create a full program for your group to suit your group’s requirements, taking into account the number of persons, ages, abilities and expectations, as well as your desired price range.
-Please contact MAC to find out more.
+Upon request, Scouts WA Adventure Centres can create a full program for your group to suit your group’s requirements, considering the number of persons, ages, abilities, expectations, as well as your desired price range.
+Please contact to find out more.

 Groups are only permitted to access the buildings and sites that they have been allocated.

-Misuse or damage of MAC property is prohibited.
-All breakages and losses must be reported to MAC.
-MAC staff and Scouts WA take no responsibility for any loss or damage to customers’ personal property.
+Misuse or damage of Scouts WA Adventure Centre property is prohibited.
+All breakages and losses must be reported to Management or the site Caretaker.
+Adventure Centre staff and Scouts WA take no responsibility for any loss or damage to customers’ personal property.

 Firearms and pets are also prohibited.